dkrystki/plasma/hmlet/README.rst

 ----------------
 Devops is entirely handled in python and I used monorepo approach to reuse as much code as possible.
+I have been implementing this methodology as a side project and planning to publish a package when finished.
+It is quiet usable currently and saved me a lot of time during implementing this project.

+For deployment to local, test and staging environments I have chosen to use Kubernetes because of it's seamless workflow.
+Local and test clusters are deployed localy to KIND (Kubernetes in docker) clusters.
+Interaction between python devops scripts and clusters are executed using kubectl, helm, skaffold and telepresence.

+As a storage I chose Minio which is compatible with S3 and is served inside the kubernetes cluster.
+I chose Postresql as a database engine for all the environments.
+Unit tests are run on SQLite because of speed benefits(when run locally)

 What is the monorepo?
 ---------------------